seanpm2001/smithy/docs/source/1.0/spec/core/model.rst

     }

-The `name` property of the :ref:`property-trait` is used to bind a member to the named property.
-This is useful if the member name cannot changed due to backwards compatibility reasons, but resource property modeling is being added to your Smithy model.
+The `name` property of the :ref:`property-trait` is used to bind a member to the named property when the member name does not match a property name.
+This is useful if the member name cannot be changed due backwards compatibility reasons, but resource property modeling is being added to your Smithy model.

 The following example demonstrates the ``howLikelyToRain`` member of ``GetForecastOutput`` can be bound to the ``chanceOfRain`` resource property: